hodquang/se691-conversational-agent/README.md

   - Project Settings -> Project -> Project SDK -> select an SDK
   - Project Settings -> Modules -> select + button -> Android -> OK
 - Create a virtual device - https://developer.android.com/studio/run/managing-avds
+  - Choose a phone with the play store available and run with Android 12
 - Run the virtual device
 - Run Powershell as Administrator
 - cd to /Chatbot folder